CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 This work was generated from [this notebook](./Task%203,%20Additional-Challenges%20b,%20d-ak.ipynb).
 The goal was to map the UD-MIS problem to a real world problem relating to finding optimal placements for cell phone towers in the city of Gotham.

-We are given the follow nodes representing the position of cell phone towers:
+We are given the follow nodes representing the potential position of cell phone towers in Gotham (edges in the graph represent towers whose signals overlap):

 |Table Representation of Graph | Visual Representation of Graph|
 | :--------------: | :---------: